What’s in the Pole-Top Rescue Training and Certification Course?

 A linesman, also called linemen, is an employee who sets up or repairs electric wire communication or powerlines.
 A linesman typically works for a utility company.
 They have the responsibility for creating and maintaining lines that carry power to and from different places.

-OSHA Standards for Pole-Top Rescue
+OSHA Requirements for Pole-Top Rescue

 Due to the unique conditions of a pole-top rescue and how the factors of the situation may vary with each necessary rescue, no specific standards for pole-top rescue exist.
 Instead, companies are required to develop their own techniques and procedures.
 The Occupational Safety and Health Administration (OSHA) recommends that employers refer to The Lineman’s and Cableman’s Handbook when it comes to developing their rescue plan.